vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/4_HIS_IMPORTANCE_AND_INFLUENCE.md

 preceding pages.
 The only work of this writer that we have known is

-SIYA SÜTRA VĀRTIKA.
+SIYA SūTRA VĀRTIKA.
 It is a Vārtika on the famous śiva Sūtra of Vasugupta.
 There is nothing original in it.
 It is a mere versification of Kṣemarāja's commentary, the Vimarsinī.
 The author also very frankly says that he follows Ksemarāja's commentary on the śiva Sūtral and incorporates much of what was found in an earlier Vārtika.
 The little, that he says about himself, is that he was the youngest son of Madhurāja and that his family followed Saivaism.

 1. S. S. V., 1-2.
 2. S. S. V., 48.